emilieeileen/project4/README.md

 Update User Page
 ![update user](images/updateuser.png)
 ## Plan
 Originally, we wanted to create a skills swap website, but due to the limited time, we decided to focus on one skill, languages, and focus on the sub categories within that skill.
-WE created a mock up of how we wanted our tables to look, with most information linking back to either the Users or Posts table.
+We created a mock up of how we wanted our tables to look, with most information linking back to either the Users or Posts table.
 ## Database and Backend
 The backend was the most complex part of the project.
 While our initial plan gave us a good base for creating the back end and the database, there were definitely issues that arose that had us change the plan.